jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

 ”\ *Select all”* or “\ *Deselect all”* modifies which files are selected in “\ *List of available files”*.

-”\ *SAXS data?”* or *WAXS data?* select if you areimporting SAXS or WAXS data.
+”\ *SAXS data?”* or *WAXS data?* select if you are importing SAXS or WAXS data.
 All this does is it places data folders in either root\:SAXS or root\:WAXS folders for easy orientation.
 It also enables you to have same file names for SAXS and WAXS data.
-NOTE: You can merge SAXS and WAXS using Irena Megre data tool.
+NOTE: You can merge SAXS and WAXS using Irena Merge data tool.

 \ *“Convert Q from [1/nm]”* select if units used in file for Q are [1/nm].
 Units will be converted to A\ :sup:`-1` if nm\ :sup:`-1` data are imported.
 Irena uses A\ :sup:`-1`.